TheGittyPerson/kinky-button/README.md

-# useless-buttons
+# The Kinky Button

+Are you kinky?
 Do you like buttons?
-This is just for you.
+This site is just for you.